 Funds were raised through a combination of direct donations, sponsorships of individual swimmers and tribute swim teams – those who swam in memory or in honor of a loved one who battled or is battling cancer.

 Among the participants were several TCI oncologists including Eknath Deo, M.D., 10 year cancer survivor and co-chair of the Todd Cancer Pavilion Initiative.

 “Even though I was fortunate to have been diagnosed early, I had to fly across the country to have robotic surgery – it was considered experimental at the time and not available anywhere locally,” says Dr. Deo.
-“Now you can have these procedures performed at Long Beach Memorial by highly skilled surgeons.”
+“Now you can have these procedures performed at Long Beach Medical Center by highly skilled surgeons.”